tractr/directus-sync/README.md

 ```

 > [!WARNING]
 > Directus-Sync may alter the query after this hook.
-For example, for `roles`, the query excludes the `admin` role.
+For example, for `roles`, the query excludes the current `admin`
+> role.

 #### Using the Directus client